buzzer-re/strTwins/README.md

 # StrTwins

-StrTwins is a binary analysis tool that is capable to find shared code string references between executables and output in JSON, YAML and Yara.
+StrTwins is a binary analysis tool, powered by radare, that is capable to find shared code string references between executables and output in JSON, YAML and Yara.

 ## How this works